Student and Parent FAQ

 How do I get started?

-Enroll in NCRA’s A-to-Z Program, select a Partner Program, then complete the Project Steno tuition assistance application.
+Enroll in Project Steno’s Basic Training program (found at the Getting Started button of this website) or NCRA’s A-to-Z Program, select a Partner Program, then complete the Project Steno tuition assistance application.
 That’s it!

 What is Project Steno’s Basic Training program or NCRA’s A-to-Z program?

-These introductory programs exist in many locations across the United States to allow prospective court reporting students to try out court reporting over a six- to eight-week period without making a financial or life commitment.
-Students are provided with the use of a stenographic machine and taught rudimentary court reporting (machine shorthand).
-The entire goal is to see whether students have a proclivity and an interest in court reporting BEFORE they make the full commitment to court reporting school.
+These introductory programs exist in many locations across the United States to allow prospective students to learn about court reporting and captioning over a six- to eight-week period without making a financial or life commitment.
+Students are provided with the use of a stenographic machine and taught rudimentary steno (machine shorthand).
+The entire goal is to see whether students have a proclivity and an interest in this career BEFORE they make the full commitment to school.
 Inquire at Info@ProjectSteno.org.

 Do I need a steno machine to participate in these introductory programs?